 The git restore command allows developers to restore any non-committed changes in their projects.
 These are changes that you’ve made to your working version of the project or contents in your local index.
 You can use this command to either revert changes in your working copy, make changes in the index, or do both.

 $ git restore --staged test.php $ git restore --source=HEAD --staged --worktree test.php

 The first command will restore the file test.php in the index, and the second command will restore both the index and the current working directory of your project.

 24. Remove Files

-Sometimes you may want to remove some files from your working tree or the project index altogether.
+Sometimes, you may want to remove some files from your working tree or the project index altogether.
 You can use the git rm command to do this.
 However, this command will not remove the specified files from your working directory.
-Use the Linux rm command for doing that.
+Use the Linux rm command to do that.

 $ git rm *.php $ git rm -r dir/ $ git rm --cached *.php